matt-goldman/matt-goldman.github.io/docs/_posts/2021-02-04-automagic-mobile-config.md

 These are just some examples, there could be countless others depending on your unique needs.

+With a web app, this is a simple problem to solve.
+Yo configure the instance or tenant using any of a number of established methods (DevOps pipeline variables, app configuration, etc.).
+Then all you need to do is give them the URL, and they can access the app with everything already configured for them.
+But the real trick is getting this configuration into your users' hands and onto their mobile device.

-Getting this configuration into your users' hands and onto their device is critical.
-Not only that, but you need to do it in a way that is as easy for them as possible.
+You also need to do it in a way that is as easy for them as possible.
 Users have come to expect a level of automagic configuration in the software we build for them now; and it doesn't matter how sophisticated your app is - if they have to manually enter all that configuration, they're not going to be happy.

 Let's take a look at some ways we can get this config to your users.